BrechtBa/mpcpy/README.rst

 mpcpy
 -----

-A group of classes to run model predictive control (MPC) simulations using python and Dymola.
+A group of classes to run Model Predictive Control (MPC) simulations using python.

 Installation
 ============